NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Load Calculation Types**

 Types of electric panel load calculations.
+Possible types are: 2023 Load-Based, 2023 Meter-Based.
 If multiple types, use a comma-separated list.
 If not provided, no electric panel loads are calculated.

 - **Name:** ``electric_panel_load_calculation_types``
 - **Type:** ``String``